slangenbach/cookiecutter-modern-datascience/{{ cookiecutter.repo_name }}/reports/README.md

 # {{ cookiecutter.project_name }} - Reports
-Put all reports generated from analyses (in HTML/PDF format) here.
+Put all reports (in HTML/PDF format) generated from analyses in notebooks here.